kinoute/vim-hivacruz-theme/README.md

 - Created by [Yann Defretin](https://github.com/kinoute).
 - Colors inspired by Coda 2.5's Panic Palette by Cabel Sasser.
-- The README was written by using the [vim-nightfly-guicolors](https://github.com/bluz71/vim-nightfly-guicolors) README as a start.
+- The README was written by using the [vim-nightfly-guicolors](https://github.com/bluz71/vim-nightfly-guicolors) README as a template.